 Evidence-Based Practice in Systems of Care

 Sponsored by the Child and Family Evidence-Based Practice Consortium, this track highlights research and technical assistance informing effective implementation of evidence-based practice in systems of care.
-Presentations focus upon workforce development, sustainability, and the implementation knowledge to practice gap in behavioral health care and child welfare.
+Presentations should focus on workforce development, sustainability, and the implementation knowledge to practice gap in behavioral health care and child welfare.

 Innovations in Wraparound